viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 {{% alert title="Info" color="info" %}}

 Cartographer may take several minutes to find your machine's position on the existing map.
-In the meantime, your robot will show up at the map's origin (with the `(x,y)` coordinates `(0,0)`).
+In the meantime, your machine will show up at the map's origin (with the `(x,y)` coordinates `(0,0)`).

 {{% /alert %}}

 ### Localize only

-In this mode, the `cartographer` module on your robot executes the Cartographer algorithm itself locally to find its position on a map.
+In this mode, the `cartographer` module on your machine executes the Cartographer algorithm itself locally to find its position on a map.

 1. Configure your `cartographer` SLAM service